Catananche lutea: Fruit and seed

 The one-seeded indehiscent fruits called cypselas are five-ribbed, with five pappus scales on top.
-Cypselas from subterranean capitula are larger (4–5 mm long) and heavier, more or less ovate in shape as seen from the side and with erect, about 3 mm long pappus scales, and come in two distinct types, one about 10 mg, glabrous and whitish in color, that shows quick germination, the other about 7⅓ mg, wrinkled, hairy and brown with delayed germination.
+Cypselas from subterranean capitula are larger (4–5 mm long) and heavier, more or less ovate in shape as seen from the side and with erect, about 3 mm long pappus scales, and come in two distinct types, one about 10 mg, glabrous and whitish in color, that shows quick germination, the other about 7.3 mg, wrinkled, hairy and brown with delayed germination.
 Besides these two types of subterranean seeds, there are three types of seeds produced by the aerial flowerheads.
-Cypselas from the aerial flowerheads germinate quickly under favorable conditions, are smaller (about 3 mm long), lighter (about 3⅓ mg), with diverging pappus scales, and come in three distinct types.
-The periferous cypselas are about ovate, glabrous, whitish in color and having about 3 mm long pappus scales, subtended by an involucral bract and remain in the flowerhead until it disintegrates.
+Cypselas from the aerial flowerheads germinate quickly under favorable conditions, are smaller (about 3 mm long), lighter (about 3.3 mg), with diverging pappus scales, and come in three distinct types.
+The peripherous cypselas are about ovate, glabrous, whitish in color and having about 3 mm long pappus scales, subtended by an involucral bract and remain in the flowerhead until it disintegrates.
 The central cypselas are brown, conical with the narrow end at the base, heavily wrinkled and hairy, with about 1 cm long pappus scales that end in a long bristle.
-The third type of aerial cypsela is intermediate between periferous and central types, and dark green in color.
+The third type of aerial cypsela is intermediate between peripherous and central types, and dark green in color.

 Taxonomy

 Catananche lutea was described by Linnaeus in 1753.
-In 1860, Carl Heinrich 'Bipontinus' Schultz described Piptocephalum carpholepis.
-Carl Fredrik Nyman in 1879 realised the latter was very close to Linnaeus' species, but still decided to give Schultz' taxon subspecies status.
+In 1860, Carl Heinrich "Bipontinus" Schultz described Piptocephalum carpholepis.
+Carl Fredrik Nyman in 1879 realised the latter was very close to Linnaeus' species, but still decided to give Schultz's taxon subspecies status.